monopole/snt/020_makeCluster/010_intro.md

  * a remote cluster hosted on GKE.

-Regardless of platform, one needs `kubectl` to talk to the cluster, and we're going to use GCR for storing containers in the cloud
+Regardless of platform, one needs `kubectl` to talk to the cluster.
-(pods grab their containers from the cloud), so it's necessary to

 [gcloud downloads]: https://cloud.google.com/sdk/downloads#versioned
 [gcloud sdk]: https://cloud.google.com/sdk/